-Anyway, after going a decade-and-a-half without charting, Anka had a #1 hit in 1974 with the annoying "(You're) Having My Baby", a duet with Odia Coates, which my Mom also loved to listen to over, and over, and over... you get the idea.
+Anyway, after going a decade-and-a-half without charting, Anka had a #1 hit in 1974 with the annoying "(You're) Having My Baby," a duet with Odia Coates, which my Mom also loved to listen to over and over, and over... you get the idea.
 Anka charted a couple of more times with duets with Ms. Coates in 1975.
 This led Kodak to hire Anka to sing a new jingle in ads for Kodak film.
-Written by Bill Lane and Roger Nichols, the jingle was titled "Times of Your Life".
-The jingle and the commercials became so popular that Anka later recorded it as a song and enjoyed a big hit with it.
+Written by Bill Lane and Roger Nichols, the jingle was titled "Times of Your Life."
+The jingle and the commercials became so popular that Anka later recorded it as a song and enjoyed a big hit.

 Memory is a funny thing for most of us.
-Unless you have one of those trick memories that allow you to recall almost every minute of your existence, most of the hours and days of our life are lost to the past.
+Unless you have one of those trick memories that allow you to recall almost every minute of your existence, most of the hours and days of our lives are lost to the past.
 I've lived plenty of perfectly enjoyable experiences that were forgotten almost as soon as the next experience began.
 If there wasn't a significant "moment" that stuck in my memory, I can't relive those times in any way.
-And, as I get older, most of those significant events are remembered imperfectly, often blurred with other memories.
-Even back then, still in my teens, I was realizing these things that the lyrics of the song spoke to:
+As I get older, most of those significant events are remembered imperfectly, often blurred with other memories.
+Even back then, still in my teens, I realized these things that the lyrics of the song spoke to:

-I've thought of the words to this songs many times over the course of my life, although I've never purchased the song and only hear it on rare occasions.
-Sometimes I wondered how the man who wrote "My Way", with all of its egotistical bravado, could have written the lyrics of "Times of Your Life".
+I've thought of the words to this song many times over the course of my life, although I've never purchased the song and only hear it on rare occasions.
+Sometimes I wondered how the man who wrote "My Way," with all of its egotistical bravado, could have written the lyrics of "Times of Your Life."
 It made more sense many years later when I learned Anka didn't write those lyrics.
 Anyway, after taking so long leading into it, it's time to get to the point.

-Beyond that, however, the loss of one of your heroes is a deeply personal loss, one that is unique to your own life and your own experiences.
+Beyond that, however, the loss of one of your heroes is deeply personal, one that is unique to your own life and your own experiences.
 I wouldn't attempt to tell anyone else how to feel about that loss.
-But some of the men on the list, Seaver and Aaron most of all, were heroes of my youth.
+But some of the men on the list, Seaver, and Aaron most of all, were heroes of my youth.
 They were great at a time when I was only beginning to develop my lifelong love of baseball.
-Nothing can come as close to actually bringing me back to that time in my life than seeing one of these guys on tv.
+Nothing can come as close to actually bringing me back to that time in my life as seeing one of these guys on tv.
 Seeing Aaron or Seaver would inevitably trigger vivid memories where I could almost smell the odor of my acne medication and experience the jumbled, confusing emotions of my adolescence.

 Men like Aaron, who I didn't even have the pleasure of experiencing when he was at the very peak of his career, seemed like royalty to me.
 As much as I've enjoyed watching other very good and great players perform on those perfectly manicured green fields over these past decades, there's nothing quite like the hero you looked up to so very uncynically as a kid.
 And there's nothing quite like losing one of them to remind you how far, far in the past that time was.
 And how grateful you are for the vivid memories they provided that can still bring you back, in as much as possible, to those times of your life.